jamesbontempo/btreemap/README.md

 ### BTreeMap.entries()

 Returns a new iterator object that contains the [key, value] pairs in the `BTreeMap` object sorted by key order.
-Note that if configured for non-unique keys, a [key, value] pair will be yielded for each value in a key's array of associated values; that is, more than one [key, value] pair may be yielded for a given key.
+If configured for non-unique keys, a [key, value] pair will be yielded for each value in a key's array of associated values; that is, more than one [key, value] pair may be yielded for a given key.

 #### Syntax